 It has been said that development is about delivery: the will and ability to deliver interventions to very poor people in order to improve their lives.
 The development “space” is filled with great ideas and innovative solutions, from technological interventions to new policy initiatives.
 But the effects of these potentially game-changing ideas are severely mitigated if they do not actually get to the people they are intended to benefit.
 We think of this challenge in terms of “reach.”
 Solutions can only solve problems if they reach those who need them most.

-Joseph Wong is the Ralph and Roz Halbert Professor of Innovation at the Munk School of Global Affairs, Professor of Political Science, and Canada Research Chair in Health, Democracy and Development.
+Joseph Wong is the Ralph and Roz Halbert Professor of Innovation at the Munk School of Global Affairs and Public Policy, Professor of Political Science, and Canada Research Chair in Health, Democracy and Development.
 Professor Wong is the PRINCIPAL INVESTIGATOR for the reach project.

 Kirstyn Koswin is the RESEARCH OFFICER for the Reach Project.
 In addition to serving as a lead researcher, Kirstyn coordinates teams of student researchers as they conduct desk and field research on the provision of social services to those who are hardest to reach.
-She holds a Master of Global Affairs from the Munk School of Global Affairs.
+She holds a Master of Global Affairs from the Munk School of Global Affairs and Public Policy.

 Avni Shah is an Assistant Professor of Marketing in the Department of Management at the University of Toronto Scarborough, with a cross-appointment to the Marketing area at the Rotman School of Management.
 Professor Shah is a FACULTY LEAD in the reach project.